 The Provider may propose to service one or more of the areas listed.
-The Provider shall submit separate and detailed program information for each area that the Provider proposes to service.
-When determining service areas, the Provider must consider factors such as the area's population and needs, the proposed program's capacity, available community services and resources, and the Provider's ability to collaborate in the area.
-A separate budget shall also be submitted for each proposed area.
-Multiple contracts may be awarded to one Provider.
+The Provider shall submit separate and detailed program information for each geographic area that the Provider proposes to service.
+When determining geographic service areas, the Provider must consider factors such as the area's population and needs, the proposed program's capacity, available community services and resources, and the Provider's ability to collaborate in the area.
+A separate budget is required to be submitted for each proposed geographic area.
+Multiple contracts may be awarded to one Provider in different geographic areas.